orbingol/geomdl-cli/docs/install.rst

     $ docker run --rm -it --name geomdl -p 8000:8000 idealabisu/nurbs-python:py35

-In all images, Matplotlib is set to use ``webagg`` backend by default.
+In all containers, Matplotlib is set to use ``webagg`` backend by default.
 Please follow the instructions on the command line to view your figures.

-Please refer to the `Docker documentation <https://docs.docker.com/>`_ for details on using Docker.